(SECTION 134 OF THE COMPANIES ACT 2013)

-Disclosure under Companies (Appointment & Remuneration of Managerial Personnel)Rules 2014
+Disclosure under the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014

 Particulars of Employees

-Information regarding employees in accordance with the provisions of Rule 5(2) and Rule5(3) of the Companies (Appointment & Remuneration of Managerial Personnel) Rules 2014is given in Annexure-"C" to this Report.
+Information regarding employees in accordance with the provisions of Rule 5(2) and Rule5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is given in Annexure-"C" to this Report.

-Committee and the management's actions to mitigate the risk exposure in a timely mannerare assessed.
-A risk management policy under the above said enterprise risk management framework asapproved by the Board has been adopted by the Company and being reviewed onyearly basis.
+A risk management policy under the above said enterprise risk management framework asapproved by the Board has been adopted by the Company.

 Corporate Social Responsibility